 4. No Prepayment Discounts

-Many alternative lenders don’t give prepayment discounts for early payments.
+Many alternative lenders for small business, don’t give prepayment discounts for early payments.
 If prepayment discounts are a huge deal for your business, ask about it upfront.
 The same goes for other concerns such as additional fees and repayment penalties.

-Learn More About Your Alternative Loan Options Today!
+Learn More About Your Alternative Small Business Loans Options Today!